313. Moe Baby Blues

 – Lisa reads over the Duff contract, because she’s the smart one, and an eight-year-old can read and understand an elaborately written legal agreement.
 Then we get a dream sequence of Homer on a private jet being horrified to find there’s no pilot.
 Simultaneously, I’m horrified to find there’s no joke.

-– Why are there airing a Duff commercial on the ad break for a kid’s show?
+– Why are they airing a Duff spot on the commercial break for a kid’s show?

 – I’m surprised they even went back and bothered to match the voice for SLH’s old owner, but Hank Azaria done good.